-SUMMER SESSION, 1857, commencing May 1.
 Materia Medica-Dr. F. Farre.
 Botany-Dr. Kirkes.
 Forensic Medicine-Dr. Black.
 Midwifery, &c.-Dr. West.
 Comparative Anatomy-Mr. M'Whinnic.
 Practical Chemistry-Dr. Stenhouse.
-HOSPITAL PRACTICE.-The Hospital contains 650 beds, and relief is afforded to more than 90,000 patients annually.
-The in-patients are visited daily by the Physicians and Sur-geons, and Clinical Lectures are delivered weekly:-On the Medical Cases, by Dr. Burrows and Dr. Farre; on the Sur-gical Cases, by Mr. Lawrence, Mr. Stanley, Mr. Lloyd, and Mr. Skey; on Diseases of Women, by Dr. West.
-The out-patients are attended daily by the Assistant-Physicians and Assistant-Surgeons.
+HOSPITAL PRACTICE .- The Hospital contains 650 beds, HOSPITAL PRACTICE.-The Hospital contains 630 bears, and relief is afforded to more than 90,000 patients annually.
+The in-patients are visited daily by the Physicians and Sur-geons, and Clinical Lectures are delivered weekly :- On the Medical Cases, by Dr. Burrows and Dr. Farre; on the Sur-gical Cases, by Mr. Lawrence, Mr. Stanley, Mr. Lloyd, and Mr. Skey; on Diseases of Women, by Dr. West.
+The out-retionic are attended daily by the Assiciant-Physicians and patients are attended daily by the Assistant-Physicians and

 Assistant-Surgeons.

-ASSISTANT-SURGEONS.
-COLLEGIATE ESTABLISHMENT. - Students can reside within the Hospital walls, subject to the rules of the colle-giate system, established under the direction of the Trea-surer and a Committee of Governors of the Hospital.
-Some surer and a Committee of Governors of the Hospital.
+OLLEGIATE ESTABLISTMENT. - Students can reside within the Hospital walls, subject to the rules of the colle-giato system, established under the direction of the Trea-surer and a Committee of Governors of the Hospital.
 Some of the Teachers and other gentlemen connected with the Hospital also receive students to reside with them.
+Source and a Surges for the Hospital for the Winter

-SCHOLARSHIPS, PRIZES, &c.-At the end of the Winter Session, examination will be held for two Scholarships of the value of 45l., for a year.
+SOHOLARSHIPS, PRIZES, &c.-At the end of the Winter Session, examination will be held for two Scholarships of the value of 45l., for a year.
 The examination of the classes for prizes and certificates of merit will take place at the